 At this point, cook the rice noodles according to package directions (i.e. add to boiling water for 10 seconds).
 Drain the noodles and immediately add to the skillet with the beef and veggies.
 Pour the sauce over the noodles and use tongs to gently combine all ingredients.
 Cook for 2-3 minutes, or until the sauce is heated through.

-Garnish each serving with fresh Thai basil leaves and cilantro.
+Garnish each serving with fresh Thai basil and coriander/cilantro.
 Enjoy!